 Bronchitis is inflammation of the cells that line the bronchial tubes, the airways that move air within the lungs.

 The term "bronchitis" sometimes refers to "acute bronchitis," in which a viral infection of the airways causes fever, cough and phlegm.
-This kind of bronchitis is "acute" because it gets better in several days to a week or two.
+This kind of bronchitis is "acute" because it gets better within two to three weeks.
 Most people develop acute bronchitis at some time during their lives.

 Long-term inflammation is called chronic bronchitis, defined by health care providers as a daily cough with phlegm or mucus for at least three months each year for two years in a row.
-Chronic bronchitis is not purely an infection, although an infection is a common cause of a flare-up.
-Instead of being caused by infection, chronic bronchitis begins after long-term exposure to the pollutants and nicotine in cigarette smoke.
+Chronic bronchitis is persistent inflammation but no infection.
+However, a bacterial or viral infection is a common cause of a flare-up.
+Instead of being caused by infection, chronic bronchitis begins after long-term exposure to cigarette smoke.
 The airways then become thickened and produce more than the normal amount of mucus.

 Some of the cells that line the airways have tiny hairlike structures called cilia on their surface.
 Cilia move back and forth in a beating motion much like the movement of legs on a millipede.
 The motion of the cilia helps to push mucus from deep in the lung airways up towards the throat, where most mucus is swallowed (some is coughed up).
 Since mucus traps bacteria, it is healthiest for you to be able to eliminate it from your lungs.
 For a while after exposure to cigarettes, irritants in the smoke cause cilia to stop moving.
 This causes mucus to collect in the airways, where it can block an airway or promote infection.
 Many smokers develop a morning cough from mucus that collects in the lungs while cilia are moving poorly.
 After a night of sleep with no cigarettes, cilia may begin to move better and may mobilize mucus in the lungs, so mornings may be times with more frequent coughing.